a-project-x/Prompt-Library-/Marketing and Copywriting/Affiliate_Bio_Builder.md

-Shared Struggle Framework
+The Affiliate Bio Builder

 Overview

-A creator bio system designed to build trust through relatability, personal experience, and shared challenges rather than authority claims.
+A creator branding system designed to build trust through relatability and shared experiences rather than authority-first positioning.

-The framework positions the creator as a guide who has already faced the audience's frustrations.
+The framework focuses on connecting with audiences through common frustrations and personal insights.

 Framework

-Shared Struggle
+Shared Frustration

 ↓

-Personal Insight
+Personal Experience

 ↓

-Transformation
+Lesson Learned

 ↓